Culinary & Taste

 Can You Use Himalayan Salt For Pickling?

-Will Himalayan Salt Affect The Color Of Pickled Products?
+Will Himalayan Salt Affect the Color of Pickled Products?

-Is Himalayan Salt More Expensive Than Pickling Salt?
+Is Himalayan Salt More Expensive than Pickling Salt?

 There’s also the bias of purchasing something considered exotic that will affect the price.
 If you want to experiment with pickling or canning foods with Himalayan salt, it’s a good idea to have a firm grasp on how to properly do it so that you can minimize waste and money loss.